sndsgn/backbone-breakdown/README.md

 * * *

 ### General patterns in this impelentation
-  - Main App Model - pass the AppView an instantiated collection and assign this to a variable
+  - Main App Model - pass an instantiated AppView an instantiated collection object and assign this to an app variable
   - Main App View
     - Specify the `el` to which you will append sub views
     - Instantiate the sub views, assign them to properties on the AppView, pass the instantiation the collection bound to the AppView and then render the view with an invocation of `render`